VoodooPeople7/VoodooPeople7/README.md

 → mostly trying to keep my mood up and be happy

-→ i don't like shipping characters or people, expect OC and canon ships. if i see a cute ship, i just say "aww theyre cute together" and mind my own business
+→ i don't like shipping characters or people. if i see a cute ship, i just say "aww theyre cute together" and mind my own business

 → i LOVE talking about OCs.
 I plan to create my own animated series in the future